 Common uses for a NAS are centralized network storage, as a backup target, as a VPN client/server, and as a DLNA server for streaming your media across the house to multiple devices.

 Synology and QNAP make NAS models that have powerful software running on them which makes them more like computers than dumb hard drives.
 But since they use Linux and specialized software, they can do a lot of things far more efficiently.
 So we use the NAS as the NVR, a VPN server, backing up our laptops, phones, and as a DLNA server.
 All for a few watts of energy usage.

-We settled on the QNAP because it had slightly more powerful hardware, more features such as HDMI out ports, and 2 extra camera licenses over the Synology 416play.
-Both Synology and QNAP are great brands and both claim to be able to send push notifications to their respective mobile apps, but I haven’t tested this on our QNAP NAS.
+We settled on the QNAP because it had more powerful hardware, more features such as HDMI out ports, and 2 extra camera licenses over the nearest comparable Synology model.
+Both Synology and QNAP are great brands though.

-The QNAP NAS has a built-in NVR software called Surveilance Station.
-So the QNAP records full resolution video streams from my 3 Hikvision cameras to its internal hard drives.
+The QNAP NAS has a built-in NVR software called Surveillance Station.
+So the QNAP records full resolution video streams from my IP cameras to its internal hard drives.
 You could get a dedicated NVR but as I said, we had other uses for the NAS.

 QNAP now also have an alternative free NAS NVR app called QNAP QVR Pro which grants you 8 IP camera channels regardless of how many channels your NAS originally came with.
 Here’s a rundown of QVR Pro and how it compares to QNAP’s standard Surveillance Station software.
 This is incredible value and I highly recommend trying it out.

 Related: How to set up your own DIY NAS NVR using QNAP Surveillance Station